Material-CMS/material-cms/README.md

 ## Apostrophe CMS, fullpage.js & Materialize CSS
 ## This is my approach to integrate fullpage.js and materialize css into the awesome Apostrophe CMS.

-Still in alpha but most main functions for building amazing Static fullpage, material landing pages are implemented.
+Still in alpha but most main functions for building amazing static fullpage, material landing pages are implemented.

 v0.8